-Why to be a Grateful Marketer
+Why Be a Grateful Marketer

 Gratitude is one of my favorite things.
 I always love Thanksgiving.
 It’s my favorite holiday because it’s all about getting together for some food, drinks, and spending time with the people you love and being grateful for what you have.
-Although I’m not opting in to the Facebook posts where you list what you are grateful for, I try to share my gratitude regularly.
+Although I’m not opting into the Facebook posts where you list what you are grateful for, I try to share my gratitude regularly.
 I write handwritten thank you notes.
 I tell people when they made a difference in my day.
 When given the opportunity, I refer my friends and colleagues to products and services that have made my life better.

 Meanwhile, gratitude improves your health and writing down successes can produce more energy.
 Does it mean we don’t compete?
 No. It just means we enjoy the process more.
 It means we truly embrace new frontiers and take the losses as a learning opportunity.
-With a grateful approach we innovate and create while someone else worries about playing catch-up.
+With a grateful approach, we innovate and create while someone else worries about playing catch-up.

 So, this holiday season, I encourage you all to stop and reflect on what to be grateful for in your day-to-day marketing tasks.
 To help you get started I’ve assembled the following.